Creating Optimal Work Environments (OWE’s) using student’s ‘Learning Likes’ and ‘Preferences’(LLP’s)

 I notice that you are not being good to your self.
 The OWE you have chosen is not working for you because you are … distracting others, not working to capacity, not able to focus on the task.
 Please be good to yourself and get it sorted.
 Follow up a bit later with a verbal thank you or note after they move and select another spot.

-Allow the students to change three times during a lesson to try different spots or during the day students must choose a different spot for each session, trying different spots opens new options.
+Allow the students to change three times during the first lesson after setting up the room or try different spots during the day.
+Students must choose a different spot for each session, trying different spots opens new options.

 Students record their name on the Optimal Work Environment Learning Likes and Preferences list.